Filter Press

 ConditionCount Display The current number of errors/warnings.
 If condition is OK, returns 0.

-GeneralDescription / GenDesc Display This is an automatically generated description for the unit.
-If the user has entered text in the 'EqpDesc' field on the Info tab (see below), this will be displayed here.
+GeneralDescription / GenDesc Display An automatically generated description for the unit.
+If text is entered in the 'EqpDesc' field on the Info tab (see below), this is displayed here.

 Requirements